I Got Started Pretty Early

 High School Coffee

-In college, I had a morning radio show (let’s hear it for the Woo Crew) and we would go through at least three pots of coffee before we were through.
+In college, I had a morning radio show (let’s hear it for the Woo Crew!) and we would go through at least three pots of coffee before we were through.
 If I decided to skip French class (who knew I would need to speak French?)
 I would have another couple of cups at breakfast.
 There followed a couple more cups after lunch and a couple at dinner, as well.
-I may have had a small caffeine problem at this time.
+All of this allowed me to make it through until Letterman’s monologue before heading to bed for 4 hours of sleep.
+It is conceivable that I may have had a small caffeine problem at this time.

-I have high hopes for this blog.
-I will be showcasing cool coffee gadgets and techniques for getting the best brew possible.
-It is guaranteed that I will also regale you with stories from my years growing coffee in Hawaii.
-You can count on stories from coffee’s long history; it truly has had a profound impact on society.
-Don’t worry, it will be in a fun and informative way.
-Thanks for joining me here and I’d love to hear from you… please comment on the posts and also feel free to send me an email.
+The focus of this blog will be to showcase cool coffee gadgets and techniques for getting the best brew possible while regaling you with stories from my years growing coffee in Hawaii.
+You can also count on stories from coffee’s long history; it truly has had a profound impact on society.
+But not to worry, it will be in a fun and informative way.
+Thanks for joining me here and I would love to hear from you; feel free to send me an email at email@example.com.

 I was quoted in this article posted on Perfect Daily Grind

 Here is an article I wrote about the Farmers Market my wife and I started on The Big Island of Hawaii

 And here are some articles that were written about us

 Want a laugh?
 Check out this video I made in college (1986)

 Fair warning.
 It has nothing to do with coffee.